 First, you must determine the appropriate size chimney liner for your specific setup.
 The chimney liner diameter size you will need is the same as the size of the exhaust hole on the appliance.
 The chimney liner length you will need will equal the height of the chimney.
 We recommend ordering slightly over that amount to give room for error.

-If you instal a chimney liner into an existing chimney, be sure to get the chimney cleaned first as this will ensure there is no residual soot or other obstructions that could create difficulties with the installation.
+If you install a chimney liner into an existing chimney, be sure to get the chimney cleaned first, as this will ensure there is no residual soot or other obstructions that could create difficulties with the installation.

-Once installed, it is important to remember that all such work, that has not been carried out by a HETAS registered installer, must be inspected as per the UK Building Regulations, Document J .
-This check ensures that all flue liners are properly installed; that they are the right size for the appliance requirements and that they are completely free of obstructions.
+Once installed, it is important to remember that when all such work, has not been carried out by a HETAS registered installer, it must be inspected as per the UK Building Regulations Document J. This check ensures that all flue liners are properly installed; that they are the right size for the appliance requirements and that they are completely free of obstructions.

 Only a few tools are needed for a successful chimney liner installation.
 You'll need a utility knife, flat head screw driver, caulk gun, a pair of working gloves, a power drill and safety glasses.
 A grinder will give you the best cut when cutting off the excess chimney liner.
 A saw or hacksaw will also work fine.